mark-bradshaw/ajaxreplay/README.md

 ## Documentation

-For documentation see the docs folder.
+For documentation see the docs folder or http://mbradshawabs.github.io/ajaxreplay/docs/.